pandas-dev/pandas/doc/source/10min.rst

 Apply
 ~~~~~

-Applying functions to the data
+Applying functions to the data:

 .. ipython:: python